turbosmurfen/spoton/README.md

 > 1. You have put the DLL file in the wrong location.
 > 2. You need to install [Visual C++ Redistributable 2015-2022 (x86)](https://aka.ms/vs/17/release/vc_redist.x86.exe)

-> **Q**: I am getting an error: _/echo: insufficient parameters_ or _Artist - ??? ?????? ???_.
+> **Q**: I am getting an error: _/echo: insufficient parameters_ or _Artist - ??? ?????? ???_ or nothing.
 >
 > **A**: You are using an outdated version of Spoton.
 Please update.

 ## Credits

 I have learned more about making mIRC reading and writing for DLL-file from [Wikichip](https://en.wikichip.org/wiki/mirc/dynamic-link_library)
-Thanks to [@Westor](https://github.com/westor7) for helping me out with fixing vulnerables and other things in the mIRC Beta Addon for Spoton.
+Thanks to [@Westor](https://github.com/westor7) for helping me out with fixing vulnerables and other things in the "Spoton mIRC Addon".
 Thanks to [@moobsmc](https://github.com/moobsmc) for Stop Control for Spotify.
 Thanks to [@Madis0](https://github.com/Madis0) for helping me with the readme and other things.